 How the Rental Housing Act Governs Deposits in South Africa

 The Rental Housing Act 50 of 1999 (RHA) is the primary legislation governing residential rental deposits in South Africa.
 Section 5(3) of the Act requires landlords to invest deposits in interest-bearing accounts, with the interest accruing to the tenant's benefit.
-This is a non-negotiable statutory requirement — lease agreements that purport to allow the landlord to retain interest are unenforceable.
+This is a non-negotiable statutory requirement — lease agreements that purport to allow the landlord to retain interest are unenforceable regardless of what the lease says.

 The deposit refund process is governed by the inspection regime in Section 5(4) and (5).
-The landlord must offer the tenant a joint inspection at move-in and move-out.
-If a joint exit inspection is conducted and damages are found, the landlord may deduct the repair cost from the deposit.
-If no exit inspection is conducted, the landlord cannot make deductions for damages — the full deposit plus interest must be returned.
+The landlord must offer the tenant a joint inspection at move-in and a joint outgoing inspection at move-out.
+If an outgoing inspection is conducted and damages are found, the landlord may deduct the repair cost from the deposit, refunding the balance within 14 days of the dwelling being restored.
+If no outgoing inspection is conducted, or no amounts are owed, the landlord cannot make deductions — the full deposit plus interest must be returned within 7 days of the lease ending.

 Fair Wear and Tear vs Damage — The Critical Distinction

 The most common dispute in SA rental deposit refunds is the boundary between fair wear and tear (not deductible) and actual damage (deductible).
-Fair wear and tear is the normal deterioration that occurs from reasonable use of the property over time — scuff marks on walls, minor carpet wear, faded paint, small nail holes from picture hooks.
+Fair wear and tear is the normal deterioration from reasonable use over time — scuff marks on walls, minor carpet wear, faded paint, small nail holes from picture hooks.
 These are the landlord's cost of doing business and cannot be recovered from the deposit.

-Actual damage that can be deducted includes: holes in walls, broken doors or windows, stained carpets, burns, deliberate modifications, broken fixtures, and damage caused by negligence.
+Actual damage that can be deducted includes holes in walls, broken doors or windows, stained carpets, burns, broken fixtures, and damage caused by negligence.
 The landlord must quantify the damage with quotes or invoices from contractors.
-Betterment (improving the property beyond its original condition) is not recoverable from the deposit — if a carpet that was 8 years old needs replacing, the landlord can only recover the depreciated value, not the full replacement cost.
+Betterment is not recoverable — if an 8-year-old carpet needs replacing, the landlord can only recover the depreciated value, not the full replacement cost of new carpet.

-Failure to refund within the prescribed period constitutes a breach of the Act.
+Failure to refund within the applicable deadline constitutes a breach of the Act.
 Tenants have several remedies: approaching the Rental Housing Tribunal (free, decisions enforceable like court orders), sending a formal letter of demand, or issuing summons in the Small Claims Court for amounts up to R20,000.
 The Tribunal is the recommended first step — it is free, relatively quick, and its decisions have full legal force.
+If the landlord is uncontactable or refuses to engage, the Small Claims Court is the next practical step.

 Frequently Asked Questions

-▸ How long does a landlord have to refund a deposit?
+How long does a landlord have to refund a deposit in South Africa?

-▸ Can a landlord deduct from a rental deposit?
+Can a landlord deduct from a rental deposit in South Africa?

-▸ Does a landlord have to pay interest on a rental deposit?
+Does a landlord have to pay interest on a rental deposit in South Africa?